ebellocchia/bip_utils/README.md

 - Polkadot
 - Generic Substrate coin

-For what regards Monero, it's also possible to generate the same addresses of the official wallets without using BIP44 derivation.
+For what regards Monero, it's also possible to generate the same addresses as the official wallets without using BIP44 derivation.

 Clearly, for those coins that support Smart Contracts (e.g. Ethereum, Tron, ...), the generated keys and addresses are valid for all the related tokens.